 Dan Jacobs is a graduate of PSU (2006 BS/PE) Physical Education teacher at Chester Academy (NH) schools teaching physical education and Adventure Education.
 He coaches and works with both of the middle school basketball team and is also coaching the soccer and baseball teams at Chester.
 Coach Jacobs was an active participant in many different physical activities during his time at PSU and has a coach with Hogan Camps since 2010.
 Campers can expect to work with Coach Jacobs at Rip City Basketball Camp, the Point Guard & Post Player camps, Shooter’s Gold Basketball Camp in Hooksett and the Specialty Basketball Camp.

 Ben Hill is a graduate of Bryant College (1994/BS/Bus) and has served as both a men’s and women’s basketball assistant at NHTI in Concord under Coach Hogan and Coach Shelly Winters.
-Coach Hill is a former assistant at Pembroke Academy where he was a stellar 2 sport athlete in baseball and basketball.
+Coach Hill returns to the coaching ranks at Gilford High School for the 2019-20 season.
+He is a former assistant at Pembroke Academy where he was a stellar 2 sport athlete in baseball and basketball.
 Hill is currently the assistant principal at Belmont Elementary School.
 Coach Hill begins his tenth season with Hogan Camps serving as an assistant director specializing in post play.
 Coach Hill will be working with the Shooter’s Gold Basketball Camps in Gilford and Laconia.